Explore funding opportunities and discover something new: ‘Feed’

 It’s already been three months since the launch.
 Do you think the feed service has found its footing yet?

-In addition to the aforementioned increase in average daily page views, the improved connections amongWadiz usersis particularly noticeable.
+In addition to the increase in average daily page views mentioned earlier, the improved connections amongWadiz usersis particularly noticeable.
 In particular, since the launch of the feed, user-to-user follows.
-Compared to general users who have not formed these connections through following, are 7 times more likely to back projects, 5 times more likely to make store purchases, and 8 times more likely to sign up for project launch notifications , indicating higher engagement across the entire service.
+Compared to general users who did not form these connections through following, are 7 times more likely to back projects, 5 times more likely to make store purchases, and 8 times more likely to sign up for project launch notifications , indicating higher engagement across the entire service.

-We believe we are doing a good job of strengthening the bonds between users 😁
+We believe we are doing a great job of strengthening the bonds between users 😁

 Please share any insights you gained during the service development process.

 We built the feed service as an MVP (Minimum Viable Product).
 The goal was to quickly validate the service’s value and iterate on it.
-To achieve this, we monitored and analyzed data before and after the project, and in the process, we gained two key insights.
+To this end, we monitored and analyzed data before and after the project, and in the process, we gained two key insights.

 The second insight is the need to personalize feed content.
-Currently, feeds simply display in chronological order .
+The current feed simply displays in chronological order

-We found that the number of views for a project varies by at least three to fifteen times depending on whether users follow the account.
+We found that the number of project views varies by at least three to fifteen times depending on whether users follow the account.
 In other words, the feed also provides personalized content,, we expect it will bring us closer to our goal of creating a space where users can discover innovations that transform their daily lives while enjoying a satisfying experience.

 (Left) Project-focused funding homepage (Right) User review-focused feed